bcgov/AzureFilesPoC/README.md

 For more information on working with Terraform in this project, see the [Terraform README](terraform/README.md).

-## Deployment Workflow Summary (Dev Environment)
+## Optional Phase 2: CI/CD Deployment Workflow Summary (Dev Environment)

-The following diagram illustrates the GitHub Actions and Terraform deployment process specifically for the **development environment** in the BC Government context:
+The following diagram illustrates the GitHub Actions and Terraform deployment process specifically for the **development environment** in the BC Government context (Optional Phase 2):

 ```mermaid
 sequenceDiagram